 - All staff must be alert to the health of each child, known allergies, or special medical conditions. - Under the supervision of the preschool teacher, all staff must be alert to the whereabouts of all children.
-Systems are in place for accounting for children at regular intervals, especially during periods of transition. - All staff follow proper procedures for hand washing, using disinfectant, and following universal precautions to prevent infections. - All staff are familiar with evacuation routes and procedures. - All teaching staff complete "Occupational Exposure to Bloodborne Pathogens" annually. - At least one staff member who has a certificate of satisfactory completion of pediatric first-aid training, including managing a blocked airway and providing rescue breathing for infants and children, is always present with each group of children.
+Systems are in place for accounting for children at regular intervals, especially during periods of transition. - All staff follow proper procedures for hand washing, using disinfectant, and following universal precautions to prevent infections. - All staff are familiar with evacuation routes and procedures. - All staff complete "Occupational Exposure to Bloodborne Pathogens" annually. - At least one staff member who has a certificate of satisfactory completion of pediatric first-aid training, including managing a blocked airway and providing rescue breathing for infants and children, is always present with each group of children.
 When a child in the group has a special health condition that might require CPR, one staff person who has successfully completed training in CPR is present in the program at all times.

-Illness Policy and Exclusion of Sick Children (QPPS 5.3, 10.6)
+Illness Policy and Exclusion of Sick Children

-In the case of serious illness or injury, the school shall attempt to notify the parents according to the information on the registration form.
+In the case of serious illness or injury, the school will attempt to notify the parents according to the information on the registration form.
 If the student is too ill to remain in school, the student will be released to the student's parents or, with parental permission, to another person directed by the parents.
-While the school district is not responsible for treating medical emergencies, employees may administer emergency or minor first aid if possible.
-The school will contact emergency medical personnel, if necessary, and attempt to notify the parents where the student has been transported for treatment.

 If a child's activity must be limited following an illness, parents are asked to notify the office.

 For the health and safety of all the children, it is mandatory that sick children not be brought to school.
 In order to prevent the spread of disease, please keep your child home from school if he or she displays any of the following symptoms within a 24 hour period:

-- fever greater than or equal to 100.4 degrees F
+• fever greater than or equal to 100.4 degrees F

 - vomiting

 - diarrhea

 - pink eyes with drainage

 - cough with congestion and excessive nasal discharge

 - cold sores or lesions

-If your child displays any of the above symptoms at school parents will be notified and required to pick up their child.
+If your child displays any of the above symptoms at school, parents will be notified and required to pick up their child.
 The district's established policy for an ill child's return: